Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 3050 should be a bit faster than the GeForce GTX 980 overall. (explain)
+Memory BandwidthIn theory, the GeForce RTX 3050 will be 2% quicker than the GeForce GTX 980 overall, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 980 is a small bit (about 16%) faster with regards to AF than the GeForce RTX 3050. (explain)
+Texel RateThe GeForce GTX 980 should be a bit (approximately 16%) faster with regards to anisotropic filtering than the GeForce RTX 3050. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 980 is the winner, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 980 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison